Quick Navigation

 Bilateral relations

-The High Commission is accredited to the Court of St. James’s, the Federal Republic of Germany, the Kingdom of Sweden, the Republic of Finland, the Kingdom of Denmark, the Kingdom of Norway and Ireland.
+The High Commission is accredited to the United Kingdom of Great Britain and Northern Ireland which includes England, Scotland, Wales, the Federal Republic of Germany, the Kingdom of Sweden, the Republic of Finland, the Kingdom of Denmark, the Kingdom of Norway and Ireland.

 Multilateral relations